consiglionazionaledellericerche/jscontact-tools/README.md

    and "extention" non-empty values presented in the "components" member of the "Address" object.
 Such values are separated by the "defaultSeparator"/"separator" value if present, comma otherwise.

-9. The LABEL parameter of the ADR property is equal to the "fullAddress" property of the "Address" object.
+9. The LABEL parameter of the ADR property is equal to the "full" property of the "Address" object.
 If the full address is missing, based on the value of mapping configuration parameter `setAutoAddrLabel`, the value of the LABEL parameter can result from the newline-delimited concatenation of the non-empty "Address" members or.